 - Full transparency along the entire supply chain

-Simply put, our cocoa purchasing practices promote better quality cocoa beans and improved quality of life for cacao farmers, now and in the future.
-To view our Cocoa Bean Pricing Specifications, click here.
+Simply put, our cocoa purchasing practices promote better quality cocoa beans and improved quality of life for cocoa farmers, now and in the future.

 Quality Beans: Great chocolate begins with great cocoa beans.
 We look all around the world for the highest quality cocoa beans to put into our chocolate.
 We are invested in making sure our suppliers understand how to grade for quality in the same way we do.
 When grading cocoa beans we assess both subjective and objective characteristics.
 Of all the characteristics, flavor is the most important and the hardest to quantify.
 Every chocolate manufacturer has their own desired bean flavor profile required to produce the chocolate flavor they are trying to achieve.
 Once beans with the desired flavors have been identified, the objective characteristics can be easily measured.
 These include bean size, fermentation level and defects.
 When we process beans that are well fermented, large in size and lack defects, our manufacturing process benefits, and the quality of the chocolate we make improves.